LaughingManCommits/gatekeeper/README.md

 * Spring Security

 ### todo
-* Complete and improve unit test on GateControllerIT.java
+* Complete and improve all unit tests in GateControllerIT.java
 * Complete as many todo's as you can.
 Search the code for them.
 * Add Unit tests where you see fit.
+* Improve any code as you wish.

 NB Required:
 * Document all changes that you have made and provide motivation for the changes.